 It shall be the mission of the Education Foundation of Greenville to acquire and distribute financial and other resources to the Greenville Public Schools.
 The resources shall be used for programs and projects aimed at enhancing or supplementing educational programs and providing extended educational opportunities.

-This event has been reviewed for the physical activity content and has been endorsed by the Governor's Council on Physical Fitness, Health and Sports.
+This event has been reviewed for the physical activity content and endorsed by the Michigan Fitness Foundation and the Governor's Council on Physical Fitness.
 This does not reflect endorsement of the sponsoring organization or the products used.

 The Yellow Jacket Challenge is a 5K run and one mile walk sponsored by the Education Foundation of Greenville which benefits Greenville Public Schools.
 It started in 2008 with just over 160 runners.
 Since then we have grown to an annual event boasting almost 400 runners and more than 100 walkers every year.
 Our four elementary schools have established successful running clubs with the goal of helping our young students meet the Michigan physical fitness standards and train for a 5K.